 - Drive your URL all around town.
 Brand your URL onto your license plate cover, bumper sticker, or have it added professionally to your vehicle’s rear window, tailgate, side, etc. Better if your car is unique in some way (and I’m not talking about that rust spot shaped like Elvis or the Virgin Mary.)
 Want to take this over the top?
 Invest in an eye-catching vehicle wrap.

 - Buy a pair of sandals or boots and carve your URL into the bottom of them.
 Then go walk on wet sand or snow and give those who follow in your footsteps something to think about.

 - Hold a contest.
-Winner gets a rave review on your site, a fun toy or gadget, cash.. whatever.
+The winner gets a rave review on your site, a fun toy or gadget, cash.. whatever.
 The more compelling and niche-appropriate the prizes, the better.
 Announce the contest winners on your site.

 - Join a local business group or association.
 Members often benefit from being listed in the member directory, complete with their website’s URL.

 - Your business card should have your link on it, of course.
 Better, use the back of your business card to state a special offer, coupon code, promotion or other thrilling reason for them to visit your site.
 Now those networking mixers may actually bring some visits to your site instead of seeding your business cards at the bottom of trash bins all over town.